 - your headaches interfere with your normal activities

-- the pain is accompanied by tenderness near the temple
+- the pain is accompanied by tenderness near your temple

 - you experience any new changes in headache patterns